fako/datagrowth/docs/processors/input.inc.rst

 -----

 Very often when gathering data you're only interested in part of the data and can discard the rest.
-The ``ExtractionProcessor`` is a processor that helps you to extract data from common formats like JSON, HTML and XML.
+The ``ExtractProcessor`` is a processor that helps you to extract data from common formats like JSON, HTML and XML.

 Let's imagine a scenario where you want to get the ``name`` and ``description`` of objects in a JSON response that are stored under the ``results`` key.
 Together with this you want to store the source of these objects, which is stored under the ``source`` inside a ``metadata`` object.
 It can be useful to store metadata such as a source together with the actual data for later processing.

-In order to handle the scenario described above with the ``ExtractionProcessor``.
+In order to handle the scenario described above with the ``ExtractProcessor``.
 You would have to write a configuration as follows ::

     from datagrowth.config import create_config
-    from datagrowth.processors import ExtractionProcessor
+    from datagrowth.processors import ExtractProcessor

-    config = create_config("extraction_processor", {
+    config = create_config("extract_processor", {

         # Objectives indicate what data you want to retrieve from a source
         "objective": {